 GAN FOUNDATION AWARD FOR DISTRIBUTION

 The Gan Foundation for Cinema will grant, within La Semaine de la Critique, an award to help distribute a first or second feature film in France in the hope of promoting new filmmakers.
 This Award for Distribution proves the unwavering support of the Gan Foundation for emerging talents and is given to the French distributor of one of the seven feature films in competition.
 The winning distributors will receive €20,000 all tax included and in return they will have to come up with one or several marketing strategies for the film release.
-In 2017, the Gan Foundation for Cinema celebrates the 30th anniversary of its commitment for innovating cinema.
-The Foundation accompanies the artists from the writing stage and through the distribution of their films.
-Its rewards ambitious and original feature films, both fiction and animation.
+In 2017, the Gan Foundation for Cinema was celebrated the 30th anniversary of its commitment for innovating cinema.
+The Foundation accompanies the artists from the writing stage through the distribution of their films.
+It rewards ambitious and original feature films, both fiction and animation.
 Corporate Foundation of Gan Assurance, the Gan Foundation is one of the most important private sponsors for French cinema.